Have you ever been working so hard that one day, all of a sudden, you hit a wall? Poof--there goes all your energy and motivation

 But even if you love the work you do, if you experience a huge shift in your mood, you may not be motivated to move forward with necessary tasks.

+Another important indicator to look out for when preventing burnout, is your state of mind.
 The reason you don't feel very motivated may be related to your brain chemistry.
 Work-related stress is normal, but burnout occurs when you've got extended periods of time feeling too stressed and too tired.
 Our mind sends signals to our body and our hormone levels can actually change.